 - 5. EU law and policy currently protects children on a myriad of issues: ensuring toys are safe and beaches are clean, safeguarding children from harmful media, protecting them from discrimination, assisting with family reunification and combatting child trafficking.
 Recent EU initiatives have also benefitted children through their focus on internet safety, reducing child poverty, implementing child-friendly justice, and addressing childhood obesity.
 EU protections to maternity leave, parental leave and breastfeeding rights have also benefitted babies and young children. - 6.
 Importantly, the EU has also taken strides to reference children's rights in its founding objectives and principles.
 Article 3 of the Lisbon Treaty outlined the EU's commitment to promote 'the protection of the rights of the child'.
 Article 24 of the Charter of Fundamental Rights guarantees the protection of children's rights by EU institutions, as well as by EU countries when they implement EU law. - 7.
 In recent years, children's rights have also gained increased visibility in the EU.
-For example, the establishment of the European Parliament's intergroup on children's rights4 and the European Commission's revised guidelines5 have helped ensure that EU policy and legislative proposals are assessed against their impact on children's rights.
-While there have been some developments on mainstreaming children's rights at domestic level6 progress remains limited.
-It's crucial we learn from positive European initiatives and take them forward in the context of UK policy and decision-making regardless of Brexit. - 8.
-EU funding has brought tangible benefits to children and young people living both in Scotland and Wales, and more widely across the UK.
-For example: The European Structural Funds 2007-2013 programme saw an estimated £350 million being distributed across Scotland through support for more than 800 projects7.
+For example, the establishment of the European Parliament's intergroup on children's rights and the European Commission's revised guidelines have helped ensure that EU policy and legislative proposals are assessed against their impact on children's rights.
+Whilst there have been some developments on mainstreaming children's rights at domestic level, progress remains limited.
+It is crucial we learn from positive European initiatives and take them forward in the context of UK policy and decision-making regardless of Brexit. - 8.
+EU funding has brought tangible benefits to children and young people living in Scotland and more widely across the UK.
+For example: The European Structural Funds 2007-2013 programme saw an estimated £350 million being distributed across Scotland through support for more than 800 projects.
 This included projects to improve employment and training opportunities for young people, with a particular focus on those furthest away from the job market, projects to support children and young people with mental health problems, children affected by substance abuse problems and children involved in the juvenile justice system.
-Wales is also net beneficiary of EU funding,
+Wales is also a net beneficiary of EU funding, qualifying for almost £2 billion of EU Structural Funds between 2014-20, which are being utilised to support high profile schemes to improve business, transport and connectivity, as well as training and employment